911akash/haveibeenpawned/README.md

 This repo provides a safe way to check if your password has been breached before. it is powered by https://haveibeenpwned.com/

 It is not recommended to provide the full hash of your password to check if it has been leaked.
-As you might leak it while checking whether it's been leaked !.
+As you might leak it while checking for the same !.
 Hence this script uses  [search by range](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) and then match it locally in memory.

 ## Requirements